morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review: If you own this adapter, please provide a review.

-Overall: Reviews are good Windows users at the above link.
-No Linux reviews as we did not know this adapter used the mt7921au chip until very recently.
-Keep in mind that the VID/PID is scheduled to go into kernel 6.18 so you may need to use the workarounds above if the adapter is not plug and play.
+Overall: Reviews are good from Windows users at the above link.
+No Linux reviews as we did not know this adapter used the mt7921au chip until recently.
+Keep in mind that the VID/PID is scheduled to go into kernel 6.18 so you may need to use the workaround above if the adapter is not plug and play.

 ```
 >================================<